 Use of Estimates: The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities as of the date of the accompanying consolidated balance sheets and the reported amounts of revenues and expenses during the periods presented on the accompanying consolidated statements of income and cash flows.
 Significant estimates are made with respect to the allowances related to accounts receivable for customer deductions for returns, allowances and disputes.
 The Company also has a certain amount of discontinued finished products which necessitates the establishment of inventory reserves and allocates indirect costs to inventory based on an estimated percentage of the supplier purchase price, each of which is highly subjective.
+The Company has also established estimated reserves in connection with the uncertainty concerning the amount of income taxes recognized.
 Actual results could differ from those estimates.